Paul Schultz Martin: Legacy

-According to Vance Haynes, "unlike so many people who get infatuated with their own theories, he [Martin] spent his professional career inviting criticism.
+The University of Arizona, where Paul S. Martin served as professor (and emeritus) until his death in 2010, published an obituary that included quotations from some of his colleagues and former students at the university.
+Vance Haynes commented, "Unlike so many people who get infatuated with their own theories, he [Martin] spent his professional career inviting criticism.
 He put together two critical conferences about Pleistocene extinctions, and the volumes that came out of those were pace-setting."